HubTou/PyLists4C/DOC.md

   memoryUsed=460
 ```

-Note that only the filled fields are displayed.

 ### listStatsPrint()
 Prints statistics about a LIST to stdout
 ```C
 extern void listStatsPrint(LIST_STATS stats, STRING name);
 ```
+* *name* is an optional STRING (you can pass NULL instead to get the default "list:") containing the name of your LIST variable.

 Example use provided just above...

+As you can see, only the relevant fields are displayed.

 ## Searching for elements
 ### listContains()